jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

 *********************************************************************************

 * I close ``test_truth_table.py``
-* then delete all the tests in ``truth_table.py`` and the terminal shows 20 failures, I start with the last one
+* then delete all the tests in ``truth_table.py`` the terminal shows 20 failures, I start with the last one

   .. code-block:: python